 BocciaBoccia is a target ball sport similar to bowls but played with blue and red leather balls.
 The aim of the game it to get your colour closer to the white ball.
 The session is aimed to improve participant’s skills and tactics in a fun social environment.
 The session is open to both adults and young people with sensory, physical and learning disabilities.

-As with all our other activities in our venues, to ensure the safety of everyone we’ve introduced a number of measures.
-We will continue to review these measures over the coming months as the environment and guidelines from the Scottish Government and national sports governing bodies change.
-Our priority will always be the safety of our customers and our teams.
-Some key things to be aware of are:
+As with all our other activities in our venues, we've introduced a number of measures to ensure everyone's safety.
+We'll continue to review these measures over the coming months as the environment and guidelines from the Scottish Government and national sports governing bodies change.

 Find out more about: